poissonconsulting/readwritesqlite/README.md

     populating databases)
   - delete existing data (and meta data) before writing (useful for converting an existing database)
+  - replace existing data which causes unique or primary key conflicts (useful for updating databases)
   - confirm data can be written without commiting any changes (useful for checking data)
   - check all existing tables are written to (useful for data transfers)